 "This handbook is intended to serve as an informal guide to the laws that pertain to Fence Viewers and fencing in general in the Commonwealth of Massachusetts."

-"A breakdown of Massachusetts laws on neighbor disputes involving trees, fences, the right to farm, and adverse possession."
+"A breakdown of Massachusetts laws on neighbor disputes involving trees, fences, and the right to farm."